John Virgo

-John Virgo (born 4 March 1946) is an English snooker commentator and former professional snooker player.
+John Trevor Virgo (born 4 March 1946) is an English snooker commentator and former professional snooker player.

+After turning professional in 1976, Virgo won four professional titles, including the 1979 UK Championship, the 1980 Bombay International and the 1984 Professional Snooker League.
+A member of the sport's elite Top 16 for seven seasons, Virgo is also a former British Open and World Championship semi-finalist and was runner-up at the 1980 Champion of Champions and the 1984 Australian Masters.
+Virgo retired from professional snooker in 1994.

+Virgo has had a successful career working for the BBC, as a co-presenter of Big Break from 1991–2002, and as a snooker commentator for the channel.
+He is a member of the World Snooker Tour Hall of Fame.

 Snooker career

 Early professional career (1973–1978)

 Virgo's first notable appearance in a major tournament was during the 1973 American Pool Tournament for The Indoor League where he lost in the semi-final.
 He turned professional in 1976, at a time when players such as Ray Reardon, John Spencer and Eddie Charlton were at the forefront of the sport.
 Although he had just turned 30 upon turning pro, Virgo was still among the youngest players on the circuit at the time.
 In 1977, he reached the semi-finals of the 1977 UK Championship losing to eventual winner Patsy Fagan by a single frame 8–9.

 UK Champion and Top 10 player (1979–1990)

 Virgo's snooker-playing fortunes peaked in 1979 when he reached the semi-final of the World Championship, and went on to win the 1979 UK Championship (though this was not a ranking event at the time).
 En route to the final, he beat Tony Meo, Steve Davis and Dennis Taylor.
 He overcame the reigning world champion Terry Griffiths in the final, despite being controversially docked two frames because of a miscommunication regarding the start time of the next session of play.
 He reached his highest ranking, world number 10, during the 1979–80 season.

 In 1986, Virgo reached the semi-finals of the British Open, losing 4–9 to Willie Thorne.
 He ended the 1989–90 season as world number 14, but dropped out of the elite top 16 the following season.